-Jiufen is a beautiful mountain town and one of the top day trips to take from Taipei, Taiwan.
+Jiufen is a beautiful mountain town near Taipei, Taiwan.
 It offers picturesque scenery, nostalgic old streets, yummy street snacks, and a lot more.
-If you are visiting Taipei, heading to Jiufen is a must!
-Here is a quick guide on this charming town.
+If you are visiting Taipei, taking a day trip to Jiufen is a must!
+Here is a quick guide on Jiufen.

 Jiufen was a gold mining town back in the day during its era of Japanese occupation.
 You can still see the Japanese influence in a lot of the architecture in Jiufen.
 Today, this town is a popular tourist location.
 This is largely due to the fact that it is credited to be the inspiration behind the famous animation film Spirited Away by Miyazaki Hayao.

 There are a couple ways to get to Jiufen.
 I recommend taking the bus directly from Taipei, which is about a 1.5 hours journey.
 You can board the Keelung bus 1062 bound for Jiufen from Zhongxiao Fuxing MRT station, Songshan station, or from the Adventist Hospital bus stop on Bade Road.
 It is best to get on at Zhongxiao Fuxing MRT station as the bus gets packed quickly, so there may be no more room by the time it gets to the other stops.
 The trip costs 102 NT.
 Make sure to have exact change!

 As the bus arrives, you are graced with a stunning view of sea and mountain.
 And it just gets better and better as you visit each scenic lookout.
 You definitely want to make sure that your camera is fully charged!

 The night view is just as gorgeous as the day view.

 Visit traditional craft stores

 Jiufen old street is an alley of small charming stores.
 Many of which sell interesting traditional crafts.
 A great place to pick up some souvenirs.